 |2013||EUR 1,85 billion (-27 per cent)||EUR 274 million (-21 per cent)|

 Besides the promotion of scientific and academic relations, German as a foreign language is another focus of bilateral cultural relations.
-In 2013, more than 6,000 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT).
-Some 3,400 learners of German sat the Goethe Institute’s central examinations.
+In 2014, more than 7,500 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT).
+More than 7,400 learners of German sat the Goethe Institute’s central examinations.
 In addition, the Institute offers Iranian teachers of German further-education courses and is training a new generation of teachers.